Egg freezing is a viable option for women who want to preserve their fertility

 Egg freezing is a way of preserving your fertility and saving your eggs for future use.
 At our Southern California fertility center, we feel that this procedure is appropriate in several situations.

 - Women who want to stop their biological clock.
 If a woman is not ready to become a mother, she can preserve her eggs during her younger years.
 Eggs are at their most healthy and viable in a woman’s 20s and early 30s.

 - Women who have a serious medical condition such as cancer can preserve their fertility before they undergo procedures like chemotherapy.

 - Women who are undergoing in vitro fertilization (IVF) procedures may choose to freeze their eggs, rather than embryos, to use in the future.
 It is also an option when sperm is not available for fertilization on the day of egg retrieval.

 One thing we know for sure—the success rates of egg freezing have a direct correlation with the experience and expertise of the fertility doctor and the laboratory staff.
 Our Southern California fertility center has national accreditation from the College of American Pathologists.
 Additionally, we are California State certified as a Reproductive Specialty Lab and Cryopreservation Tissue Bank.

 Our IVF lab is one of the most established in the state of California and one of the premier laboratories in the United States.
 We incorporate new findings and procedures into our practice using the latest applied research.
-Our highly successful SCIRS laboratory developed MicroSecure Vitrification, an egg freezing process that offers unprecedented safety, quality control, reliability and security.
+Our highly successful SCIRS laboratory developed MicroSecure Vitrification, a process that offers unprecedented safety, quality control, reliability and security.
 Five experienced and highly trained embryologists are on staff at our laboratory, and each has extensive experience with egg freezing.

 Our Southern California fertility center has the vital expertise to help women during the egg freezing process.
 Contact us to learn more today.